How and when social housing providers should get consent from the regulator before they undertake certain changes to their organisation.

 These do not apply to profit-making registered providers who do not need to seek the regulator’s consent for such changes.

-Guidance on how to get consent from the regulator to dispose of social housing assets
+How to get consent from the regulator to dispose of social housing assets

 Disposal Consent application forms (DC1-6) replace the previous range of forms.
 Please ensure that you download the relevant form from the regulator’s website on each and every occasion you use them.
 This is because the regulator revises these forms occasionally to keep them up to date.